lwnn/lwnn/README.md

 ## Architecture

-And for the purpose to support variant Deep Learning frameworks such as tensorflow/keras/caffe2, pytorch etc, the [onnx](https://onnx.ai/) will be supported by lwnn.
+And for the purpose to support variant Deep Learning frameworks such as tensorflow/keras/caffe2, pytorch etc, the [onnx](https://onnx.ai/) will be supported by lwnn, also for some old frameworks such as caffe/darknet that doesn't support onnx, they are supported by special handling.

 ![arch](docs/arch.png)